sherintm/Web-Design-Challenge/README.md

 # Web-Design-Challenge
 This is a dashboard website for visualizationing the weather data.
+It is deployed to https://sherintm.github.io/Web-Design-Challenge/

 It contains a summary of visualizations as the landing page and has links to each visualization.